highfidelity/hifi-docs-grav-content/01.get-started/01.what-is-high-fidelity/01.how-it-works/docs.md

 ##Entities

 To build any content in your Sandbox, whether it is a space to interact with users or a replica of your apartment, you need [**entities**](../../../create-and-explore/entities).
-Entities are the building blocks of High Fidelity.
-You need entities whether you're going to create a theater or a chair.
+Entities are any object that are inside of a High Fidelity domain.
+They are similar to the concept of Game Objects in Unity.
+You need entities whether you are going to create a theater or a chair.
 They are the basic blocks with which you can create and explore in High Fidelity.

 There are different kinds of entities available for use:
 * [Box and Sphere entities](../../../create-and-explore/entities/box-and-sphere-entities)